omahs/golem-docs/docs/Ncreators/javascript/examples/demands.md

 !!!
 Note

-Be careful, filtering is done internally by Yagna and if your requirements turn out to be too demanding you will not receive any proposal from providers and your requestor script will terminate after timeout.
+Be careful, filtering is done internally by Yagna and if your requirements turn out to be too demanding you will not receive any proposal from providers and your requestor script will terminate after the timeout.

 ![](../../../assets/timeout_log.png)

 ### Selecting providers based on the whitelist

-In some situations you might need your tasks to be executed on a certain provider or exclude specific providers.
-If you know providers ids or names you can use `proposalFilter` option and use one of predefined filters:
+In some situations, you might need your tasks to be executed on a certain provider or exclude specific providers.
+If you know providers' IDs or names you can use the `proposalFilter` option and use one of the predefined filters:
 * `ProposalFilters.whiteListProposalIdsFilter()`,
 * `ProposalFilters.blackListProposalIdsFilter()`,
 * `ProposalFilters.whiteListProposalNamesFilter()`.
 * `ProposalFilters.blackListProposalNamesFilter()`

-All these filters will accept an array with ids or names of the providers that should be accepted or excluded.
+All these filters will accept an array with IDs or names of the providers that should be accepted or excluded.

 ```js
 import { TaskExecutor, ProposalFilters } from "yajsapi";